pi0/telegraf-docker/README.md

 ######StatsD

+Telegraf has a StatsD plugin, allowing Telegraf to run as a StatsD server that metrics can be sent to.
+In order for this to work, you must first configure the [StatsD plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd) in your config file.

-Expose the UDP port 8125
+Expose UDP port 8125

 	docker run -i --name telegraf -v /path/on/host:/root/ -p 8125:8125/udp telegraf -config /root/telegraf.conf

-Mock the statsD data
+Send Mock StatsD data

 	    for i in {1..50}; do echo $i;echo "foo:1|c" | nc -u -w0 127.0.0.1 8125; done